 Adequate supply of housing is one factor in stabilising house prices, but not the whole picture.

-Negative gearing allows property investors to reduce their tax bill if income from rent does not cover the combined cost of improvements to the property and loan interest.
-It is often regarded as the culprit in the inflation of the house market.
+Negative gearing allows landlords to reduce their tax bill if their income from rent does not cover the combined cost of improvements to the property plus interest on the loan for that property.
+It is sometimes regarded as the culprit in the inflation of the house market.
 However, when negative gearing for investment properties was introduced in Australia in 1985, it had no discernible effect on house prices on its own.
 After the introduction of the CGT discount in 1999, investors started to take much greater advantage of negative gearing and house prices in capital cities started to increase disproportionately.

 Is it therefore part of the Science Party's federal platform to remove the Capital Gains Tax discount.
-If negative is to be addressed, it should be in the context of closing avenues of tax minimisation rather than as a way to tackle rising house prices.
+Negative gearing should be approached in the context of whether it is a fair avenue of tax reduction rather than as a way to tackle rising house prices.